juanmnl/covid19-monitor/README.md

 - Merge responsible (i'm looking at you!)
 - Create tickets from all of these.
+- Migrate mapbox and chart.js to D3 for extensible graphs
 - Easier data input
 - Fix Markers (scatter plot?)
 - Fix responsive map window